Nexmo/station/_documentation/en/redact/overview.md

 Once the identifiers are known, each leg resource can be deleted with the [DELETE method](/api/conversation#deleteLeg).

-For voice applications where a call recording is made, e.g. using the [record action](/voice/voice-api/ncco-reference#record) of an NCCO, a media resource will be created which holds the recording.
+For voice applications with call recordings enabled, e.g. using the [record action](/voice/voice-api/ncco-reference#record) of an NCCO, a media resource will be created which holds the recording.
 This can be deleted using the `DELETE` method of the [Media API](/api/media#delete-a-media-item).

 <table>
   <tr>